-Best Diet for Heart Health
+Best Diet for Health

 Over the years we’ve seen many diets come and go in the name of health and wellness.
 Some have employed extreme approaches, eliminating one or more of the macronutrients (fat, carbohydrates, and proteins) we need, and others have generally emphasized calorie restriction.
 But it’s about much more than weight loss, folks… Maintaining a healthy weight is, of course, important to help keep heart disease, osteoporosis and some cancers away; but what’s really crucial for health is preventing excess inflammation in the body, which can cause all sorts of degenerative diseases, including the ones mentioned above.

-Why Are Mediterranean and Asian Diets Healthy?
+Why Are Asian and Mediterranean Diets Healthy?

 Before American fast food “modernized” the world, populations living in the Mediterranean regions of countries like Italy, Greece and Spain and in some Asian countries, which also consumed “traditional” diets particular to these regions, had a much lower incidence of heart disease than people in Northern Europe and the United States.
 While lifestyle and eating patterns may also be interdependent factors in this cardiac phenomenon, foods native to some Mediterranean and Asian cultures also tend to be anti-inflammatory.
 If chronic inflammation underlies so many degenerative diseases, shouldn’t we begin with what we put in our mouths each day?
 The PAMM diet, which is more of a food guide, combines the best foods from each region.

-When compared with the traditional American diet of burgers and fries, pizza, hot dogs, heaping plates of pasta served with bread, macaroni and cheese, etc., the traditional Mediterranean and Asian diets not only have less of what we don’t want (e.g. refined sugar and “bad fats”), they have more of what we do want (essential nutrients).
+When compared with the traditional American diet of burgers and fries, pizza, hot dogs, heaping plates of pasta served with bread, macaroni and cheese, etc., the traditional Mediterranean and Asian diets are high vibrational: not only do they have less of what we don’t want (e.g. refined sugar and “bad fats”), they have more of what we do want (essential nutrients).
 While the Mediterranean diet generally includes helping-after-helping of fresh fruits and vegetables, legumes, local fish, home-produced olive oil, fresh garlic, seeds and nuts, the typical Asian diet is bountiful in fish, fresh vegetables and fruits, locally-harvested seaweeds, and soy products.

 What Is the PAMM Diet?